Search for Vector-Like Singlet Top ($T$) Quark in a Future Muon-Proton ($\mu p$) Collider at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV using Advanced Machine Learning Architectures: Advanced Machine Learning Techniques for the Feasibility Study

+The signal and background samples are divided into statistically independent training and test subsets.
+To monitor possible over-training we use the Kolmogorov--Smirnov (KS) test, which compares the cumulative distribution functions of the training and test responses for each classifier.
+In practice, it checks whether both samples remain statistically compatible up to the expected fluctuations.
+The test statistic is

+and we require a $p$ value greater than $0.05$ to regard the training and test samples as statistically consistent.
+Otherwise, the classifier would be considered over-trained.
+The corresponding over-training checks are shown in Figs.~\ref{fig:4} and \ref{fig:5} for the hadronic and leptonic analyses, respectively.

+Figures~\ref{fig:4} and \ref{fig:5} show no evidence of over-training, with $p>0.05$ for all classifiers.
+The agreement between training and test samples indicates stable generalization, while the broader projected-likelihood response again reflects the stronger correlations among the input variables listed in Table~\ref{IVS}.
+Hyper-parameters such as the learning rate, tree depth, number of trees, NCycles, hidden-layer structure, PDF interpolation, TestRate, and Shrinkage are tuned manually and then kept fixed across the mass scan within each analysis channel.
+Their performance is evaluated through the signal-efficiency versus background-rejection tradeoff and the area under the ROC curve (AUC), summarized in Figs.~\ref{fig:AUC-had} and \ref{fig:AUC-lep}.

-The hyper-parameter tuning directly influences the model's ability to generalize to unseen data.
-The optimized ML models are then applied separately to datasets at $\sqrt{s}$ = 5.29, 6.48, and 9.16 TeV collision energies to assess their performance in distinguishing signal from background processes.
-The results for each dataset, including performance metrics and various distribution responses have been presented for both hadronic and leptonic analyses earlier.
+The tuned models are then applied separately to the datasets at $\sqrt{s}=5.29$, $6.48$, and $9.16$~TeV to assess how reliably the classifier performance extrapolates across the benchmark scan in both the hadronic and leptonic analyses.